sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href="/files/regular-centralizers-talk.pdf">Nonabelian Fourier
+  transform/bi-Whittaker reduction</a>.
+Notes for a talk at a seminar on the universal regular centralizer group scheme.
+Last update: October 2021.
 * <a href="/files/morava-k-thy-floer.pdf">Morava K-theory and Poincare
   duality</a>.
 Notes for a talk at the outdoor symplectic seminar on <a href="https://arxiv.org/abs/2103.01507">Abouzaid-Blumberg</a>.
 Last update: